 - 5.7 Care and maintenance of young trees is vital.
 Care taken in the early stages can avoid expensive maintenance at a later date.
 It will also increase the number of trees that we can expect to survive to maturity. - 5.8 When trees are first planted, they are at their most vulnerable.
 They are more likely to die within their first 5 years than at any other time in their life.
-Research indicates that 75% of urban trees are destined to die through malpractice such as strimmer damage or strangulation by failure to remove tree ties. - 5.9 WPC will adopt a management regime for all young trees that ensures the best chance for their long-term survival. - 5.10 All new planted trees will be watered for the first year after planting and young trees will be inspected annually during the first three years and maintenance work undertaken where appropriate.
+Research indicates that 75% of urban trees are destined to die through malpractice such as strimmer damage or strangulation by failure to remove tree ties. - 5.9 WPC will adopt a management regime for all young trees that ensures the best chance for their long-term survival. - 5.10 All new planted trees will be inspected annually during the first three years and maintenance work undertaken where appropriate.